rparin/CTMap/README.md

 - Browse through clinical trials available around the world pulled.
 - Use of Mapbox API to view clinical trial locations on the map.
-- Export 1-5 clinical trial information into a PDF.
 - Multiple filters to find a specific type of clinical trial within a specific location.

 ## Running the App